 SDK4ED is developing tools and methods to minimize the cost, the development time and the complexity of low-energy software development processes.
 The project will provide tools for automatic optimization of multiple quality requirements, such as technical debt, energy efficiency, dependability and performance in Internet of Things applications.

 SDK4ED was assessed by a group of independent experts which found the project has made excellent progress during its first 18 month and gave the project green light for the second project phase.

 We have been elected as a member of the OPC Foundation.
 OPC is the interoperability standard for secure and reliable exchange of data in the industrial automation space and in other industries.
 It is platform independent and ensures the seamless flow of information among devices from multiple vendors.
 The OPC Foundation is responsible for the development and maintenance of this standard.

 The OPC standard is a series of specifications developed by industry vendors, end-users and software developers.
 These specifications define the interface between Clients and Servers, as well as Servers and Servers, including access to real-time data, monitoring of alarms and events, access to historical data and other applications.
 With the introduction of service-oriented architectures in manufacturing systems came new challenges in security and data modeling.
-The OPC Foundation developed the OPC UA specifications to address these needs and at the same time provided a feature-rich technology open-platform architecture that was future-proof, scalable and extensible.
+The OPC Foundation developed the OPC UA (Unified Architecture) specifications to address these needs and at the same time provided a feature-rich technology open-platform architecture that was future-proof, scalable and extensible.